jaalto/project--shell-script-performance-and-portability/README.md

     # Variable lenght is zero
     if [ -z "$a" ] ...

-    # Deprecated in later POSIX
+    # Deprecated in next POSIX version.
+    # Operands are also not portable.
     # -o (OR)
     # -a (AND)
     if [ "$a" = "y" -o "$b" = "y" ] ...